Q3 Curve thumbnail

 RXO acquired Coyote Logistics in September 2024.
 As a new, combined company, we will not only continue publishing industry-leading insights (like the Curve) — we plan on making them even better.
 Now, as the now third largest full-truckload freight broker in North America, we’ll have an even broader, richer dataset to analyze.
 We look forward to bringing you more freight market content throughout 2025 and beyond.

-In Q1, the Curve spot rate index remained in year-over-year inflationary territory; however, it was slightly lower compared to Q4 (more on that below).
+Though the Curve spot rate index remained in year-over-year inflationary territory, it also declined sequentially for the second straight quarter (more on that below).

-- Q1 truckload spot rates remained inflationary, but less so compared to Q4
+• Q2 truckload spot rates remained inflationary, but less so compared to Q1

 Download all the Curve charts for your next presentation.